sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/idn_rule_utility.md

 available from within your custom rule.
 It can be accessed by appending the prefix “idn.” to the method call.

-Example: We want to use the promoted attribute data to determine the uniqueness of an email address before it is used to provision a new account to one of the sources involved in the Account Search configuration.
-A call to these methods can be used to determine that uniqueness.
+Example: You want to use the promoted attribute data to determine an email address's uniqueness before using it to provision a new account to one of the sources involved in the account search configuration.
+You can call these methods to determine that uniqueness.

 ```java
 import sailpoint.object.*;